MementoMori15x6/15x6-sim/manuscript/03-Chapter_3_Pure_Ants_WIP.md

 ## 3.4 The Free Y-Axis – Innate vs Institutional Governance Density

-The compass Y-axis measures governance density — suppression cost.
-In ants, raw Y is deeply negative (uniformity H1–H3 all -10, dissent suppression -9.8).
-Yet the actual cost is near-zero because enforcement is innate: queen pheromones act as a permanent quorum sensor, worker policing as distributed hardware.

-This is the "free Y-axis" — biological governance density that avoids the leaky institutional costs that doomed Rome.
-Humans must pay in cultural energy, ideology, and coercion to approximate even a fraction of this efficiency.
+The compass Y-axis measures governance density — the energetic cost of suppression and coordination.
+In human systems, Y is expensive: laws, courts, ideology, coercion, and propaganda are required to enforce order, and the cost rises with scale (Rome's Y-positive explosion in late Republic).
+Ants achieve the same (or better) suppression at near-zero cost because governance is innate — hard-wired into the biology of the superorganism.

 Consensus Y: -2.18 (tuned).
+This negative/low value reflects extreme uniformity (H1 -10), ideological monopoly (H2 -10), and dissent suppression (H3 -9.8) — yet the actual cost is negligible.
+Queen pheromones act as a permanent quorum sensor, worker policing as distributed hardware.
+No external enforcement layer is needed; suppression emerges from the system itself.

+The lattice visualizes this freedom: vertical Mutualism dominance (90–100% in column 0) is sustained across rows 1–15 because Row 13 suppression is locked in cheaply (98% Mutualism / 2% bleed, proxy 0.6%).
+There is no "leak" — no need for purge cycles (L3 -7.3) or leadership cults (L2 -8.8).
+Governance density is "free" — biology does the work without institutional overhead.

+In contrast, Rome's governance density became positive and explosive as suppression shifted from cultural norms to state coercion — Y costs that eventually overwhelmed entropy export.
+The ants baseline shows what order looks like when suppression is hardware, not software.
+Human systems must pay the institutional tax to approximate this efficiency — and even the best approximations (Chapter 4) remain leaky and mortal.

+[Cross-reference Figure 3.1: The vertical Mutualism spine is enabled by the free Y-axis — suppression is innate, not negotiated.]

 ## 3.5 The Benchmark – The Perfect Lattice